Admission Qualifications - Academic and Technical StandardsPage Menu

-In addition to the abilities required of students in the Master of Acupuncture program (stated above), a student must possess the following abilities, with or without reasonable accommodation, for completion of the Master of Oriental Medicine degree program:
+In addition to the abilities required of students in the Master of Acupuncture program (stated above), a student must possess the following abilities, with or without reasonable accommodation, for completion of the Master or Doctor of Chinese Medicine degree program:

-- Ability to identify the odors, tastes, colors and other physical properties of herbs and other organic and mineral substances utilized in Oriental medical therapy.
+- Ability to identify the odors, tastes, colors and other physical properties of herbs and other organic and mineral substances utilized in Chinese medical therapy.

-- Ability to document and prepare herbal formulae, in accordance with Oriental medical therapeutic principles, including but not limited to reading, writing, chopping, reaching, mixing, and grasping.
+- Ability to document and prepare herbal formulae, in accordance with Chinese medical therapeutic principles, including but not limited to reading, writing, chopping, reaching, mixing, and grasping.

 All students, with or without reasonable accommodation, must carry out clinical assignments and diagnostic interpretation.
 Qualified persons with disabilities, with or without reasonable accommodation, must be able to pass oral, written and practical examinations and meet all of the program’s clinical requirements.